Arnaldur Indriðason

-Arnaldur Indriðason (pronounced /is/; born 28 January 1961) is an Icelandic writer of crime fiction; his most popular series features the protagonist Detective Erlendur.
+Arnaldur Indriðason (pronounced /is/; in English, written as Indridason; born 28 January 1961) is an Icelandic writer of crime fiction; his most popular series features the protagonist Detective Erlendur.

 Early life

 Arnaldur was born in Reykjavík on 28 January 1961, the son of writer Indriði G. Þorsteinsson.
 He graduated with a degree in history from the University of Iceland (Háskóli Íslands) in 1996.
 He worked as a journalist for the newspaper Morgunblaðið from 1981 to 1982, and later as a freelance writer.
 From 1986 to 2001, he was a film critic for Morgunblaðið.

 Publications

 His first book, Sons of Earth (Synir duftsins) came out in 1997, the first in the series with Detective Erlendur.
 The first two novels in the series have not yet been translated into English.
 As of 2013, the series included 14 novels.
-Arnaldur is considered one of the most popular writers in Iceland in recent years — topping bestseller lists time and again.
+Arnaldur is considered one of the most popular writers in Iceland in recent years — frequently topping bestseller lists.

 In 2005, his books were 7 of the 10 most popular titles borrowed in Icelandic libraries.
 In 2006, his Erlendur novel Mýrin was made into a film, known internationally as Jar City, by Icelandic director Baltasar Kormákur.

-Arnaldur's novels have sold over 20 million copies worldwide, in more than 40 languages, including Arabic, Russian, Polish, German, Greek, Danish, Catalan, English, Portuguese, Italian, Czech, Swedish, Norwegian, Dutch, Finnish, Spanish, Hungarian, Chinese, Croatian, Romanian, Bulgarian, French, Serbian, Slovenian and Turkish.
+Arnaldur's novels have sold over 20 million copies worldwide, in more than 40 languages, including Arabic, Russian, Polish, German, Greek, Danish, Catalan, English, Portuguese, Italian, Czech, Swedish, Norwegian, Dutch, Finnish, Macedonian, Spanish, Hungarian, Chinese, Croatian, Romanian, Bulgarian, French, Serbian, Slovenian and Turkish.

 The 2023 film Operation Napoleon is based on Indriðason's novel of the same name.